How to use the CHOOSEROWS function

 7. CHOOSEROWS function error

-The image above shows a formula that returns values in random order from the two first rows in a 2D cell range.
+The image above shows a formula that returns values in random order from rows 2 and 4 in a 2D cell range.
+2D meaning a two dimensional cell range or a cell range containing both rows and columns.
+The source data range is in B2:D5, it contains numbers in no particular order.

 Dynamic array formula in cell B8: